 Petty cash book

-Besides maintaining a main or general cash book, many companies also maintain a small cash book known as petty cash book to record small day to day expenditures of the business.
+Besides maintaining a main or general cash book, many companies also maintain a small cash book, known as the petty cash book.
+The purpose of a petty cash book is to record the small day-to-day expenditures of the business.

-Petty cash book is a type of cash book that is used to record minor regular expenditures such as office teas, bus fares, fuel, newspapers, cleaning, pins, and causal labor etc. These small expenditures are usually paid using coins and currency notes rather than checks.
-The person responsible for spending petty cash and recording it in a petty cash book is known as petty cashier.
+A petty cash book is a type of cash book that is used to record minor regular expenditures such as office teas, bus fares, fuel, newspapers, cleaning, pins, casual labor, etc. These small expenditures are usually paid for using coins and currency notes rather than checks.
+The person responsible for spending petty cash and recording it in a petty cash book is known as the petty cashier.

-The chief cashier (also known as head or main cashier) bears the heavy responsibility of maintaining company’s general cash book in which receipts and payments amounting to hundreds or even thousands of dollars are recorded by him every day.
-He, therefore, usually delegates the responsibility for handling small day to day cash transactions to a bookkeeper, receptionist or some other reliable staff member.
+The chief cashier (also known as the head or main cashier) bears the heavy responsibility of maintaining the company’s general cash book, in which receipts and payments amounting to hundreds or even thousands of dollars are recorded by him every day.
+He, therefore, usually delegates the responsibility of handling small day-to-day cash transactions to a bookkeeper, receptionist, or some other reliable staff member.
 Like a general cash book, a petty cash book has a debit and a credit side.
-All receipts are recorded on the debit side and all payments are recorded on the credit side of petty cash book by the petty cashier.
+All receipts are recorded on the debit side, and all payments are recorded on the credit side of the petty cash book by the petty cashier.

 Petty cash systems

-The cash allocated for petty expenditures for a specific period is entered on the credit side of general cash book and on the debit side of petty cash book.
+The amount of cash allocated for petty expenditures for a specific period is entered on the credit side of the general cash book and on the debit side of the petty cash book.

-The cash is given to the petty cashier either on ordinary system or imprest system which are briefly explained below:
+The cash is handed over to the petty cashier either on an ordinary system or an imprest system.
+These two systems are briefly explained below:

 1. Ordinary system